-David D. Davidar has served as our Vice President, Operations and as a director since 2003.
+David D. Davidar has served as our Senior Vice President, Operations since January 2013, and as a director since 2003.
+Between 2003 and January 2013, Mr. Davidar served as our Vice President, Operations.
 Prior to joining Globus, Mr. Davidar served as the Executive Director of Highway Home, an assisted living facility, from 1995 to 2003.
 Mr. Davidar also served in a management capacity for Pizza Hut, Inc. from 1993 to 1995.
-Mr. Davidar received a B.Com. in Commerce, Economics and Management from the

-University of Madras, a Post-Graduate diploma in Personnel Management at the Madras School of Social Work, and an M.B.A. from Bloomsburg University.
-Mr. Davidar's role as one of our founders and his operational leadership of our company have contributed significantly to our success and provided him with a deep familiarity with our company, its history and business and brings to our Board of Directors valuable operational insight and managerial skill that qualify him to serve as one of our directors.
+Mr. Davidar received a B.Com. in Commerce, Economics and Management from the University of Madras, a Post-Graduate diploma in Personnel Management at the Madras School of Social Work, and an M.B.A. from Bloomsburg University.
+Mr. Davidar's role as one of our founders and his operational leadership of our Company have contributed significantly to our success and provided him with a deep familiarity with our Company, its history and business and brings to our Board of Directors valuable operational insight and managerial skill that qualify him to serve as one of our directors.